Duerocraft/Simple-Linux-Back-Up-Program/readme.md

 - step 2 : Open backuper.py in IDE
 - step 3 : Enter the name of the of directory you want to backup & name of the backup folder
 - step 4 : Run it
-- step 5 : press ctrl + c to type commands
+- step 5 : Type commands for manual backup, list backupfiles and load backupfiles

 Commands